Michele Morrone

-Michele Morrone (/it/; born 3 October 1990) is an Italian actor and singer.
-He gained international recognition after portraying the lead role in the 2020 erotic thriller 365 Days and its sequels, 365 Days: This Day and The Next 365 Days in 2022.
+Michele Morrone (/it/; born 3 October 1990) is an Italian actor, model and singer.
+He gained international recognition after portraying Massimo Torricelli in the 2020 erotic thriller 365 Days and its sequels, 365 Days: This Day and The Next 365 Days in 2022.

 Early life

 Morrone was born on 3 October 1990 in Bitonto, Apulia.
 He is the youngest of four children, and he has three sisters.
 His mother, Angela, a seamstress, and his father, Natale, a construction worker, were both from Bitonto, but moved to Melegnano, Lombardy when their children were young in order to find better employment opportunities.
 His father died in 2003, when Morrone was 12 years old.

 Morrone decided to become an actor after watching a Harry Potter film at age 11.
 He began acting in an after school program at his middle school.
 Morrone repeated his first year of high school after being held back for bad behavior.
 He then studied professional acting in a theater in the city of Pavia, at the Teatro Fraschini.